Careers

 Within our service we have dedicated practitioners who have a special interest in Infant feeding.
 They provide kind and compassionate care however you choose to feed your baby.

 We have Infant Feeding support groups in various locations around Essex.
-These offer a welcoming environment for new mums to meet and gain confidence with breastfeeding and bottle feeding.
+These offer a welcoming environment for new parents/carers to meet and gain confidence with breastfeeding and bottle feeding.
 Infant feeding groups and drop ins offer a support network, as well as a great place to seek support for overcoming Infant feeding problems.

 Our team have also compiled a list of links to other websites that offer support and information on breastfeeding which we hope you will find helpful.
 That list is at the bottom of this page.